-The Supervisory Board is charged with supervising the policy of the Management Board and the general affairs of the foundation as well as advising the Management Board.
+The Supervisory Board is charged with supervising the policy of the Executive Board and the general affairs of the foundation, and advising the Executive Board.
 Tasks and responsibilities are defined in the Regulations for the Supervisory Board.
 The Supervisory Board meets in principle 4 times per year.

 The Supervisory Board has installed 3 committees:

-- Remuneration committee: reviews the performance of the Management Board and draws up proposals for the remuneration of the Management Board and Supervisory Board;
+- Remuneration committee: reviews the performance of the Executive Board and draws up proposals for the remuneration of the Executive Board and Supervisory Board;

 - Committee Quality and Scientific Integrity: reviews CHDRs measures and policies on quality and scientific integrity.